p4tc-dev/pushback-patches/README.md

 If you look at **Figure 1** above you will notice it doesnt make sense for our requirement.
 1) eBPF is only in the picture for s/w datapath and can be removed while the h/w datapath continues to work fine.
 The control path, which accesses the objects, is for both h/w and s/w.
 If an operator wants a total offload then they dont need to load eBPF.
 2) P4 tables require a lot more features that are not natural for maps and P4 has a lot more objects than things that can be *squeezed* into maps.

-For this reason <ins>maps cannot be used</ins>.
+For these reasons <ins>maps cannot be used</ins>.

 #### 1b **Comment**: *"But there is already an eBPF P4 backend"*

 Raised by John, so reusing the same reference [1]

-Infact there is more than one eBPF backend for eBPF written.
-We use one of them as a basis for our implementation.
+Infact there is more than one eBPF backend for P4 written.
+We use one of those backends as a basis for our implementation.

-But: See **Figure 1** and then factor the sharing of the control path by s/w and h/w.
+But: See **Figure 1** and then factor the sharing of objects the control path by s/w and h/w (and their optional presence).

 <ins>None of the P4 eBPF outputs meet our requirement</ins>.